uprun/Skills/README.md

 ------------------------------------------
 How it all began:
 ------------------------------------------

+Everything starts as a small project for keeping notes, 8-9 months later I discovered that it could be a new programming language.

 A dotnet 2.0 C# project for managing skills.

 #NOTE: this is pet project, I am not trying to make it very efficient, I just want to play with some ideas.